 Learning Specialists are trained in Special Education and related fields (e.g. Speech/Language Pathology) and follow a collaborative model based on early intervention, prevention and best practices in remediation.
 Students who have been identified with special learning needs are provided a continuum of supportive services differentiated to meet individual needs.
 Learning specialists provide consultation, collaborative planning, team teaching and small group instruction as well as individual remediation using supplemental curriculum materials.
 Each student in the Special Learning Needs program has an individualized learning plan to document needed accommodations and interventions that optimize learning.

-Lower and Upper Primary each have two counselors who help students enhance their personal, social and educational development, and build effective skills for living.
+At Lower Primary there are four dedicated counselors, and for Upper Primary there are three dedicated counselors, who help students enhance their personal, social and educational development, and build effective skills for living.
 Students can be referred to a counselor by faculty, parents or themselves.
 Counseling interventions include new student orientations, social skills groups, individual counseling, and consultation to faculty, parents and administrators.
 Counselors go into each classroom to conduct guidance lessons, often on topics aligned with the Character Development Student Learning Result.

 In the Middle School, three counselors provide developmentally appropriate programming for all students as they enter adolescence.
 Topics include bullying and harassment, conflict resolution, knowing oneself and understanding perspectives of others.
 Individual and small group sessions address personal and social issues and concerns to help students develop the skills needed to maintain satisfactory and enriching relationships with others.
 Counselors are also available for crisis intervention.